Édouard Jean Baptiste Milhaud: Early life and career

 Édouard Jean Baptiste Milhaud, deputy of the Convention, in his uniform of representative of the People to the Armies, by Jean-François Garneray or another follower of Jacques-Louis David.

-Born in Arpajon-sur-Cère as the son of Louis Amilhaud and Marguerite Daudé, Milhaud was commissioned as an officer in 1789.
-During the French Revolution, Milhaud took part in the Storming of the Bastille and was elected to the National Convention (which aimed at giving France a new political constitution) and in the proces of Louis XVI he voted for the death of the king.
+Born in Arpajon-sur-Cère as the farmers son of Louis Amilhaud and Marguerite Daudé, Milhaud displayed great talent from a young age, excelling in naval engineering studies and gaining a reputation for political activism.
+He was commissioned as an officer in 1789.
+During the French Revolution, Milhaud took part in the Storming of the Bastille, managed to get himself appointed as commander of the Aurillac National Guard in 1791 and was then elected to the National Convention (which aimed at giving France a new political constitution) and in the proces of Louis XVI he voted for the death of the king and was a regular at the Jacobin club.
 He defended Jean-Paul Marat against the attacks of the Girondins.
 In 1793 he was sent as a commissary to the armies of the Rhine and the Ardennes where he distinguished himself in his severity and his zeal in applying revolutionary ideological principles.
 Sent to the Army of the Pyrenees, he was successful in aiding Dugommier in restoring order.
-He was recalled the next year and made a member of the military committee.
+He was recalled the next year and made a member of the Convention's military committee.